gijit/gi/README.md

 and performance should not suffer just because you require interaction with your data.

+# status and limitations

+Generally quite usable for small scripting tasks.
+See the open issues on github for specific open bugs.

+[x] Done: pointers.
+[x] Done: structs.
+[x] Done: interfaces and type assertions.
+[x] Done: defer and recover.
+[x] Done: func creates closures.

+[ ] Parially done: Imports of binary and source packages.
+Some
+    source imports work, some binary imports work.
+But others do not.
+Your mileage may vary.
+Please file github issues as you encounter specific issues.

+[ ] Paritally done: goroutines, select, channels.
+What is
+    missing is that Timers and timeouts are not done.
+    Also goroutines are implemented with Lua's coroutines, so they won't interact with the goroutines from a binary Go package.

 quick install
 -------------
 See https://github.com/gijit/gi/releases for binary releases that can be run directly without building from source.
 To build from source: